viamrobotics/docs/docs/mobility/navigation/_index.md

 **Returns:**

-- [Properties](https://pkg.go.dev/go.viam.com/services/navigation#Properties): Information regarding the current navigation service.
+- [Properties](https://pkg.go.dev/go.viam.com/services/navigation#Properties): Information about the current navigation service.
   This includes the map type being ingested and used by the navigation service.
 - [(error)](https://pkg.go.dev/builtin#error): An error, if one occurred.